Let’s make a Mango Berry Smoothie! This yummy blueberry mango smoothie recipe is refreshing, light & delicious. The whole family loves it!

 How To Make A Mango Berry Smoothie Step By Step:

-- Add frozen blueberries and mango to a blender.
+- Add frozen blueberries and mango chunks to a blender.

-- Add spinach and collagen or protein powder/chia seeds, and orange juice.
+- Add spinach and collagen or protein powder/chia seeds, and pour in the orange juice.

 - Blend until completely smooth, stopping to scrape down the edges of the blender or adding a splash of water, if needed to help it blend.